This Step: Get a Learner Permit

 D) Apply for Your Instruction Permit at the Deputy Registrar

 Once you pass both tests at the DX, go to your local Ohio Deputy Registrar License Agency to apply for your Temporary Instruction Permit Identification Card (TIPIC).
 Bring all the above documents with you, and be prepared to pay your pay the $22 TIPIC Packet fee.

-If you are 18 years old, you must be accompanied by your parent or legal guardian to co-sign your temporary permit application.
+If you are a minor, you must be accompanied by your parent or legal guardian to co-sign your temporary permit application.
 If you have neither, get a responsible person to come with you who is willing to assume the obligations imposed under the Ohio Administrative Code.
-Your co-signer must also present two verification documents of identification.
+Your co-signer must also present verification documents of identification.